dfoderick/tape-recorder/README.md

 Tape Recorder does exactly that.
 It is a Wang B Machine.
 It records execution as it runs and stores it onto a tape.
 (A tape is simply a list of computer instructions, also called a thread of execution, that is stored as Bitcoin bytecode in hex format).

 Tape Recorder allows for full attestation of what was executed on your computer.
 It is Proof of execution of the most minute detail, data and code.
 If it is easy and cheap to do the right thing then people will probably do it.
-If it is difficult and expensive then they probably wont do the right thing.
+If it is difficult and expensive then they probably wont use Bitcoin.

 Tape Recorder makes it simple and unobtrusive to store data, important events and significantly, code execution onto the blockchain.
 Fully attestable.

 Tape Recorder is an individual, personal experience.
 There is your device, Tape Recorder and the blockchain.
 (There is no world computer!)
 Users will have privacy settings for Tape Recorder.
 Users will be able to choose which events and processing they wish to capture, whether to make the data public or private and when to disclose the data downstream.
 When the user's role is that of an employee or public official then all of the privacy policies can be determined in an employment contract.

-Billions of people with a bitcoin Tape Recorder that is easy and cheap to use means that many threads of execution will be captured.
+Billions of people with a Bitcoin Tape Recorder that is easy and cheap to use means that many threads of execution will be captured.
 Large blocks will contain lots of Bitcoin Script as well as data.
 Script execution will be hyper-optimized.

-Bitcoin scales.
+Bitcoin scales because it is simple and efficient.

 # When would Tape Recorder be used?
 Bitcoin can do everything.